Rosebud, Victoria: Sport

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League.
 They play at Olympic Park on Eastbourne Road.
 They have been champion of this league six times; in 1933, 1970, 1988, 1997, 2007 and 2015.

 Rosebud is home to the Rosebud Heart Soccer Club which was established in 2010.
 The club has 180 junior players with 12 teams playing in the Football Victoria leagues and their own mini league Soccer Champs Program and a girls team that started in 2020.
 The club's home ground is Olympic Park Recreation Reserve located on Besgrove Street.

 Golfers play at the Eagle Ridge Golf Course on Browns Road, Rosebud, at the course of the Rosebud Country Club on Boneo Road, or at the Rosebud Park Public Golf Course on Elizabeth Drive.

 Cycling is also a popular pastime in Rosebud and on the Mornington Peninsula.
 Point Nepean Road and the Nepean Highway are used by cyclists, as well as shared trails.
-The Mornington Peninsula Shire has constructed almost 80 kilometers of trails, including Bay Trail: Dromana to Sorrento, Melbourne Road Trail: Rye to Portsea and Western Port Bay Trail: Somerville to Balnarring.
+The Mornington Peninsula Shire has constructed almost 80 kilometres of trails, including Bay Trail: Dromana to Sorrento, Melbourne Road Trail: Rye to Portsea and Western Port Bay Trail: Somerville to Balnarring.